RedHatInsights/topological_inventory-guides/README.md

 Ruby version manager
 https://rvm.io/rvm/install
-If you're not using rvm, just remove content of [init-common.sh](scripts/init-common.sh) If you're using rvm, create gemset for this project.
+If you're not using rvm, just remove content of [init-common.sh](scripts/init-common.sh) in case of problems.
+If you're using rvm, create gemset for this project.

 **TMUX**